security-notes/infobyte-faraday-wiki/Plugin-List.md

 Plugins that import file reports.
 You have to copy the report to **$HOME/.faraday/report/[workspacename]** (replacing **[workspacename]** with the actual name of your Workspace) and Faraday will automatically detect, process and add it to the HostTree.

+If Faraday is not capable to detect the plugin what need for process a report, you can indicate manually to Faraday what plugin use with '\_faraday\_[PluginName]' before of the extension.

+Example:

+Original: burp_1456983368.xml

+Modified: Burp_1456983368_faraday_burp.xml

+Rename and copy this report, and faraday should now run the plugin and import all vulnerabilities.

+The list of names of plugins availables is:

+nmap
+w3af
+nessus
+arachni
+openvas
+zap
+nikto
+metasploit
+metasploit
+burp
+zap
+acunetix
+x1
+impact
+nexpose
+nexpose-full
+qualysguard
+retina
+netsparker
+maltego

 ### API

 Plugin connectors or online (BeEF, Metasploit, Burp), these connect to external APIs or databases, or talk directly to Faraday's RPC API.